All Episodes

 And so you want to say to them, if you would like to have private contracting, if you would like to be allowed to spend your own money, if you're in a position where you'd like to do things your own way, why wouldn't we give you that freedom?

-We we don't have the government require you to buy a government house after sixty-five or go on a government vacation or pick up a government car.
+We don't have the government require you to buy a government house after 65 or go on a government vacation or pick up a government car.

 So why not liberate Medicare to the point where seniors can choose?

-Now I need to ask you, because this was uh uh something you said on on Sunday with uh with Gregory that you didn't believe in left-wing or right-wing social engineering.
+Okay, now I need to ask you, because this was something you said on Sunday with Gregory, that you didn't believe in left-wing or right-wing social engineering.

 What is that?